Immigration to Latvia

 Union citizen – a foreigner who has the citizenship of any of the European Union Member States, Member State of the European Economic Area or the Swiss Confederation;

-According to the Immigration statistics, provided by The State Land Service and The Office of Citizenship and Migration Affairs, almost 3000 foreigners have requested a residence permit in Latvia based on investment, during the last year alone.
+According to the Immigration statistics, provided by The State Land Service and The Office of Citizenship and Migration Affairs, several thousand foreigners have requested a residence permit in Latvia during the last year alone.
 According to the same statistics, only 2,5% of residence permit applications were denied.